The public system isn't amazing like Melbourne's, but it is still pretty damn nice (much better than Hobart's!).

 All public transport services over there are through Transperth (http://www.transperth.wa.gov.au/).

-If you can, find a place to stay near a train station, it will make things a bit easier :). almost 7 years ago
+If you can, find a place to stay near a train station, it will make things a bit easier :). about 7 years ago

 Perth doesn't have trams like Melbourne but if where you live and where you want to go are near the rail lines then it's quite easy to get around all week.

 Trains usually run every 15 to 20 minutes and they are quick and clean.

 If you are heading into Perth from the suburbs or around Perth you'll have no problems.

 Buses are not so good.
 They don't run as regularly maybe every 45 minutes during the week and longer on the weekend.
 If you want to get across suburbs you quite often have to catch several buses.